Two St Peter's Square: Two St Peter's Square

 The new building contains 162000 sqft of space over 11 storeys, consisting of 157000 sqft of office space and 5142 sqft of shops, as well as a 43-space basement car park.
 The building is faced with stone, with a complex lattice structure on the side.
 Plans were submitted in 2013, and it was completed in early 2017.
 It was a speculative development, with no pre-arranged tenants.

 Separate posts to carry over tram cables were installed in August 2014 so the current assemblage of buildings could be demolished – before these were constructed, the cables were attached to the building structures.
 Hoardings and scaffolding were installed in November 2014 in preparation for demolition.

-Three other high-rise blocks have been built adjacent to Two St Peter's Square: a 14-storey office building known as One St Peter's Square completed in 2014, a 14-storey office building named Landmark on the site of the former Odeon Cinema completed in 2019, and 3 St Peter's Square, a 20-storey building containing a Motel One and Staycity aparthotel, completed in 2022.
+Three other high-rise blocks have been built adjacent to Two St Peter's Square: a 14-storey office building known as One St Peter's Square completed in 2014, a 14-storey office building named Landmark on the site of the former Odeon Cinema completed in 2019, and Three St Peter's Square, a 20-storey building containing a Motel One and Staycity aparthotel, completed in 2022.

 Occupancy

-As of January 2021, the building is occupied by the Department for Work and Pensions, Ernst & Young (floor 8 mainly for UK & Ireland Audit and Tax; floor 9 mainly for Strategy & Transactions and Financial Services Audit; floor 10 for reception, IT services, terrace and major meeting rooms), Knights, Distrelec, Gravitas Recruitment Group, and Cazenove Capital, part of Schroders on floor 11.
+As of June 2026, the building is occupied by the Department for Work and Pensions, Ernst & Young (floor 8 mainly for UK and Ireland Audit and Tax; floor 9 mainly for Strategy and Transactions and Financial Services Audit; floor 10 for reception, IT services, terrace and major meeting rooms), Knights, Distrelec, Gravitas Recruitment Group, and Cazenove Capital, part of Schroders on floor 11.
 A Black Sheep Coffee shop and a Wagamama restaurant occupy the ground floor.